vocecruzier/websadista/README.md

 website &lt;3

 combined some from my old code from high school and ict days, its been a while since I touched html and css so I had to google and stuff.

+You will see my resume and stuff that I like.